-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high x school graduation?
+C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high х school graduation? ~

-C20 Common Application Question removed from CDS.
+C20 Common Application

+Question removed from CDS.

 (Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21 Early Decision
+Cuestion remove Early Decision and Early Action Plans C21 Early Decision

-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks X students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-16.5 3 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-C21 If "yes," please complete the following:

-C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date

-C21 For the Fall 2012 entering class:

-CZT For the Fall 2012 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan
+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2014 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan have a priority deadline for housing consideration and scholarships.

-C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:

 C22 Early action

+C22 Yes No

-C22 Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x
+C22 Do you have a nonbinding early a notified of an admission decision notification date but do not have to well in advance of t he regular х

-C22 If "yes," please complete the following:
+C22 If "yes," please complete the follow wing:

 C22 Early action closing date 11/1

 C22 Early action notification date 12/15

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 C22 Is your early action plan a "restric Yes ive" plan under wh No ich you limit studen its from applying to o other early plans?

-C22 Yes No C22 Х
+res

+C22 X